Best Keyboard for Rainbow Six Siege – The Ultimate Guide

 3. Corsair K65

-The K65 might just look like a smaller version of the K70 but that’s not entirely true; it misses the volume rocker and has less media keys as well as obviously lacking a numpad.
+The K65 might just look like a smaller version of the K70 but that’s not entirely true; it misses the volume rocker and has less media keys as well as a lack of a numpad.
 These changes do make the keyboard stand on its own if you’re asking us, since most companies approach a tenkeyless keyboard in the same manner: they cut off any ‘unnecessary’ features and focus on making a ‘competitive gaming keyboard’.

 That’s all well and good, but what if you do want media keys, and perhaps a wrist rest for added comfort?
 That’s where the K65 comes in.
 It strikes a nice balance between offering the extra features that most high end full sized boards offer while also being significantly smaller than said full size boards.
 As a consequence it’s definitely not the smallest TKL keyboard in the world, but if you just want a bit more space on your desk while still having that premium feeling this could be the one.